When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Point and Shoots, and SLR

-Many point and shoots and SLR cameras were developed from the 1950s onwards.
-Every advancement gave the camera more control in terms of interchangeable lenses and settings.
+From the 1950s onwards, many point-and-shoot and SLR cameras were developed.
+Every advancement gave the camera more control over interchangeable lenses and settings.

 Instant Cameras

-The first instant camera was Model 95, which could execute in-camera development with ease.
-Polaroid had multiple instant camera models in the market by the mid-1960s.
-However, they stopped the production of instant cameras.
+The first instant camera was Model 95, which efficiently executed in-camera development.
+By the mid-1960s, Polaroid had multiple instant camera models on the market.
+However, it stopped producing instant cameras.

 Finally

-Today, cameras are getting more advanced as technology advances and consumer needs increase.
-There are numerous camera models and brands to choose from, whether you are a professional photographer or not.
+Cameras are becoming more advanced as technology advances and consumer needs increase.
+Whether you are a professional photographer or not, there are numerous camera models and brands to choose from.

 See Also